khatibomar/vim-conf/README.md

 ```bash
 pip install neovim vim
 ```
-> HINT : make sure that pip refer to python3 else try pip3 instead
+💡 : make sure that pip refer to python3 else try pip3 instead

-> TIP : if your not a root user you need to use sudo
+💡 : if your not a root user you need to use sudo

-> TIP : to migrate vim to neovim check neovim help page
+💡 : to migrate vim to neovim check neovim help page

-> TIP : make sure you use last neovim for better experience
+💡 : make sure you use last neovim for better experience

 ### Install OmarKh-vim
 The Installation is aimed only for Linux users. <br>